Utility poles are in need of lots of vegetation management to keep them safe.

 There are many problems with these legacy methods of vegetation management, as you might imagine.

-The use of manual labor for vegetation management can be problematic on many fronts.
-First of all, it is time and labor intensive.
-As stated earlier, utilities are working with millions of miles of power lines throughout the country and having up-to-date knowledge of the conditions of those lines requires a lot of boots on the ground.
+Vegetation management with manual labor can be problematic on many fronts.
+First of all, it is time and labor-intensive.
+As stated earlier, utilities are working with millions of miles of power lines throughout the country.
+Having up-to-date knowledge of the conditions of those lines requires many boots on the ground.
 In fact, it’s outright impossible to have up-to-date knowledge of each mile of power lines.

-Another problem facing utilities who employ more traditional methods of vegetation management is relying on fixed annual cycles as a means to determining when and how to trim back overgrowth.
-The fixed annual cycle is the annual cycle of development for plants as observed with the human eye; such as leaf unfolding, flowering and leaf fall.
+Another problem facing vegetation management providers is relying on fixed annual cycles to determine when and how to trim trees.
+The fixed annual cycle is observed with the human eye, such as leaf unfolding, flowering, and leaf fall.

-The problem with continuing to use this method in the decision making process is that the cycle has been thrown for a loop due to climate change and it is no longer possible to accurately predict future growth of vegetation with the fixed annual cycle.
+The problem with continuing to use this method in the decision-making process is that the cycle has been thrown for a loop due to climate change.
+It is no longer possible to accurately predict future growth of vegetation with the fixed annual cycle.

 Poor visibility also plays a large role in ineffective vegetation management.
 Power lines and distribution transformers are often in remote locations and set back from the road, requiring crew members to spend a considerable amount of time gaining access to the point of interest.